clarkezone/chirpytabletest/_posts/2025-03-07-macsoftwaresetup25.md

 layout: post
 title: "MacOS software setup 2025"
 date: 2025-03-1
-categories: [macos, setup, software]
+categories: [macos, applications]
 ---

 I regularly perform clean installations on my Mac, PC, and Linux machines.
 To track how the initial setup process evolves over time, I'm documenting my installation steps.
 This serves as both a personal reference and a potentially useful guide for others.
+In this first post I'm covering MacOS which I'll follow next with the Windows version.
+I hope you find something useful here.

 ## Core Productivity Tools
 All of these are pri 0 essential and hence are my first installs.
 Apart from Tailscale, these all come from the Mac App Store.